djosephsen/skinnywhale/README.md

 Second, Skinnywhale can't detect if your runtime uses dlOpen().
 You're on you're on there I'm afraid.
 FWIW I've been using skinnywhale for python and java stuff at work, and in practice I've found this not to be an issue.
-If it becomes an issue I might think about adding options to just wholesale copy across the parent /lib /usr/lib et al..
-Chances are though, if someone is using dlOpen(), those libs are going to be part of the distribution files for the runtime (ie you aren't going to assume a lib file is lying around somewhere unless *you* put it there, (unless you're silly or mean)), and since
+If you're having trouble getting stuff to run after it's been skinnywhaled, try setting the BRUTE variables described above.
+Chances are, if someone is using dlOpen(), those libs are going to be part of the distribution files for the runtime (ie you aren't going to assume a lib file is lying around somewhere unless *you* put it there, (unless you're silly or mean)), and since